-Planning is published 11 times a year by the American Planning Association.
-It offers news and analyses of events in planning, including suburban, rural, and small town planning, environmental planning, neighborhood revitalization, economic development, social planning, and urban design.
+Planning is published by the American Planning Association, online every day and in print quarterly.
+Planners rely on Planning for news, analyses, and best practices in planning, including city, suburban, rural, and small town planning; environmental planning; neighborhood revitalization; economic development; planning for equity; and urban design.

 If you have an idea for a story, don't send a completed manuscript.
 Instead, send an e-mail briefly describing what you have in mind, why the topic is important, and how it is relevant to our audience.
 Say something about the sources of your information (personal involvement? interviews?) and about your present position and background.
 If you are a planner, say something about your writing experience.
 If you are primarily a writer, tell us if you have had exposure to planning.
 Tell us what types of photographs and graphics are available to illustrate your story.

 Planning runs full-length feature articles (including case studies and trends), short stories about newsworthy events, book reviews, news about APA activities and members, viewpoint essays, letters, and news of projects that are in the works.

 Longer, academic articles based on original research might be a fit for the Journal of the American Planning Association.
 Learn more here.

 News of events in the field (including news about planning programs) is reported each month in Planning's news section.
 Some news stories are contributed; however, most are staff written, based on interviews and material supplied by planners.
 A timely news angle is most important.
 News stories typically are under 500 words.

 Articles for Planning should be on a topic of significant interest to the field.
 Although features also may have a news angle, their greater length allows more in-depth exploration of the issues raised by a particular event.

 Features include case studies of particular places or planning programs, stories analyzing trends, profiles of notable planners, evaluations of planning programs, and descriptions of planning practice and techniques.
 Stories comparing two or more techniques or programs are encouraged.
 A typical feature story is 2,500 words.